Integral membrane protein: Integral polytopic protein

-The most common type of IMP is the transmembrane protein (TM), which spans the entire biological membrane.
-Single-pass membrane proteins cross the membrane only once, while multi-pass membrane proteins weave in and out, crossing several times.
-Single pass TM proteins can be categorized as Type I, which are positioned such that their carboxyl-terminus is towards the cytosol, or Type II, which have their amino-terminus towards the cytosol.
+The most common type of IMP is the transmembrane protein, which spans the entire biological membrane.
+Single-pass membrane proteins cross the membrane only once, while multi-pass membrane proteins weave in and out, crossing the membrane several times.
+Single pass membrane proteins can be categorized as Type I, which are positioned such that their carboxyl-terminus is towards the cytosol, or Type II, which have their amino-terminus towards the cytosol.
 Type III proteins have multiple transmembrane domains in a single polypeptide, while type IV consists of several different polypeptides assembled together in a channel through the membrane.
 Type V proteins are anchored to the lipid bilayer through covalently linked lipids.
 Finally Type VI proteins have both transmembrane domains and lipid anchors.

 Integral monotopic proteins

-Integral monotopic proteins are associated with the membrane from one side but do not span the lipid bilayer completely.
+Integral monotopic proteins are permanently attached to the cell membrane from one side.

+Three-dimensional structures of the following integral monotopic proteins have been determined: